What Makes a Team Productive?

 - Marketing team.
 It is harder to measure the productivity of the marketing team.
 Brand marketing is a long-term investment, unlike sales, where you can see the actual numbers.
 Track the number of leads and customers delivered by various marketing channels (social media and AdWords as well as mail-outs, newsletters, and mail-outs).

 - Customer support team.
 The number of issues and tasks resolved in a given time may indicate the productivity of the support staff.

-We have compiled 13 simple but effective ways to increase your team’s performance.
+We have compiled 13 simple but effective ways to empower your teams and increase their performance.
 Applying these strategies to your daily work will help you achieve tangible productivity gains.